angus-tests/lisa/README.md

     id: user_service # Unique slug for the service
     description: Handles user data and authentication  # Brief description of the service
     health_check_url: http://user-service/health  # URL to check the health of the service
+    version_url: http://user-service/version  # URL to check the version of the service
 ```

 ## Badges